yekrangiariana/un-aligned-hugo/content/posts/christian-zionism-and-the-prophets-of-annihilation.md

 ## **The American political engine**

-While Sebutinde represents a shocking individual case, the true political engine of Christian Zionism resides in the United States, where it has become a cornerstone of right-wing politics.
+While Sebutinde illustrates how theology can distort law, the true political power of Christian Zionism lies in the United States.
+There it has become a cornerstone of right-wing politics.

 To consolidate his power, Donald Trump harnessed his relationship with the most extreme Christian Zionist organisations, leveraging his messianic reputation among evangelicals who view him as a leader chosen by God to accelerate prophecy.